Site-Using Tips – open only this page – put page into left frame

 Performing and/or Learning:

 In your future, your better performing can happen in two ways.
 First, you will know better because you have learned from experience, so your potential performing has improved, and you can do better.
-Second, this potential must be actualized by converting “can do better” into “are doing better” with high-quality actual performing. / a summary: After your past learning has improved your present potential performing, this potential (in principle, as a possibility) to “do it better” will be actualized (in reality) when you do present actual performing with high quality, so you're combining past learning (wanted in previous Learning Objectives) with present performing (wanted in your current Performance Objective). { more about performing better now in these two ways – by using your past-to-present Learning, and present Performing – as in the “know better, do better” of Angela Mayou. } { Mahatma Gandhi, "Live as if you were to die tomorrow.
-Learn as if you were to live forever." }
+Second, this potential must be actualized by converting “can do better” into “are doing better” with high-quality actual performing.
+0 / a summary: After your past learning has improved your present potential performing, this potential (in principle, as a possibility) to “do it better” will be actualized (in reality) when you do present actual performing with high quality, so you're combining past learning (wanted in previous Learning Objectives) with present performing (wanted in your current Performance Objective). { more about performing better now in these two ways – by using your past-to-present Learning, and present Performing – as in the “know better, do better” of Angela Mayou. } { Mahatma Gandhi, "Live as if you were to die tomorrow.
+Learn as if you were to live forever." } { a friend became – by learning in the present – a better-performing welder in his future. }

 helping students learn more from